 Nurturing the Soul is Self-Care

 I believe in my Self, because I know now that change is possible.
 “You are so free that you can choose bondage!”
+I heard a woman named Esther Hicks say this on several occasions.
 Perhaps you have heard these words uttered.
 It is a true statement of belief.
 But, what happens when a person has been bound by an exacting patriarchal system put on her or him by fanatical parents?
 What if the person says, “Okay, my soul has experienced enough of that, so what’s next in my life of freedom?
 I want to leave now, but the elders/my parents/my partner won’t let me.”
 Or, “I would hurt the family if I left.”
 Which is it? — “self-care” or “selfish’ to leave a belief system that no longer nurtures my soul?

 If a person comes to that crossroads of decision, no one can prevent her or him from growing into that next experience.
 The soul will naturally lead or guide an individual into their next growth step.
-Notwithstanding, leaving the family religion has the potential of being painful, depending on the strictness — or leniency — of what was taught.
+Notwithstanding, leaving the family religion has the potential of being painful, depending on the strictness — or leniency — of what was taught in that particular family or kingdom hall, as Jehovah’s Witnesses call their churches.
 Seriously, self-care could look like selfishness to some, but it isn’t selfish at all to leave a religion that is stifling your growth and general well-being.